evanw/esbuild/docs/architecture.md

 ## Notes about linking

-*Note: This section is outdated.
-It describes how esbuild v0.3 works.
-Tree shaking was added in v0.4 and linking now works differently.*

-The goal of linking is to merge multiple modules into a single bundle so that imports from one module can reference exports from another module.
+The main goal of linking is to merge multiple modules into a single file so that imports from one module can reference exports from another module.
 This is accomplished in several different ways depending on the import and export features used.

+Linking performs an optimization called "tree shaking".
+This is also known as "dead code elimination" and removes unreferenced code from the bundle to reduce bundle size.
+Tree shaking is always active and cannot be disabled.

+Finally, linking may also involve dividing the input code among multiple chunks.
+This is known as "code splitting" and both allows lazy loading of code and sharing code between multiple entry points.
+It's disabled by default in esbuild but can be enabled with the `--splitting` flag.

+This will all be described in more detail below.

 ### CommonJS linking